 The quickest (and easiest) way to go to La Habana from the airport is to take a pre-arranged transfer.
 If you don’t speak any Spanish or are concerned about your ability to negotiate, then this is the best option.
 They’ll pick you (and your luggage) up from the airport at the pre-arranged time and drop you at your hotel or casa particular in Havana.
 You can book a private transfer to Havana from Havana Airport here.

-There are no urban buses from Havana Airport and there is no train station or metro at Havana airport.
+There are no urban buses from Havana Airport that, as a visitor you’ll want to take and there is no train station or metro at Havana airport.

 1. Taxi from Havana Airport to Havana